Course Outline

 Goal:

 The purpose of this workbook is to increase your understanding of the dominant research paradigms in learning research.
-You are required to write up two of the experiments conducted in laboratory class time based on the Sniffy program and other experiments.
-You write up one experiment for Part 1 of the Workbook (Task 1) and a different experiment for Part 2 of the Workbook.Group data will be collected and presented in class and a set of questions will be provided for each workbook.
+You are required to report on two of the experiments conducted in workshop class time based on the Sniffy program and other experiments.
+You write up one experiment for Part 1 and a different experiment for Part 2 of the Workbook.Group data will be collected and you will be required to answer questions about this data and the associated experiment.

 Format: